hughescoding/liri-node-app/README.md

     node liri.js spotify-this-song 'song name here'     (use quotes for multi-word song titles)

- This will show the following information about the song in the terminal:
+ This will search the **Spotify API** and show the following information about the song in the terminal:

      * Artist(s)
      * The song's name